Flashpoint (1984 film): Production

-The rights to George La Fountaine's novel, Flashpoint, were first purchased in 1975 by First Artists with screenwriters Michael Butler and Dennis Shyrack writing the script for stars Paul Newman and Warren Oates with Martin Ritt intended to direct.
+The rights to George LaFountaine's novel, Flashpoint, were first purchased in 1975 by First Artists with screenwriters Michael Butler and Dennis Shyrack writing the script for stars Paul Newman and Warren Oates with Martin Ritt intended to direct.
 Following the collapse of First Artists many of the company's assets were liquidated including the Flashpoint rights which were acquired by producer Skip Short and director William Tannen.
 Flashpoint was the first production of Silver Screen Partners, a joint venture between cable television station Home Box Office and Columbia Pictures.

 Reception

 Flashpoint received mixed reviews from critics.

 On Rotten Tomatoes, the film holds a rating of 54% from 13 reviews.

 Roger Ebert 31 August 1984: "such a good thriller for so much of its length that it's kind of a betrayal when the ending falls apart".

 Soundtrack

 Flashpoint is the twenty-third major release and sixth soundtrack album by Tangerine Dream.

 A CD version was released in 1984 on the Heavy Metal label but was soon recalled due to pressing errors that rendered the CD unplayable.
 The soundtrack was not released on CD again until 1995.
 The entire album was released as part of the bootleg Mystery Tracks (1993).